-Cast a line into Great Bear Lake and you could find yourself the new world record holder for largest Lake Trout ever caught on a rod and reel.
-The official record is 72 lbs, and the beast was pulled from that very lake in 1991.
-As far as anyone knows, that record-breaking Trout is still swimming around and he's only getting bigger.
+It wasn’t until 1949 that a permanent community formed here with the opening of a mission and school.
+Now, Délı̨nę is a major destination for Sahtu visitors.
+Cast a line into Great Bear Lake and you could find yourself the new world record holder for the largest Lake Trout ever caught on a rod and reel.
+The official record is a 72-pound beast pulled from this very lake in 1991.
+And it’s entirely possible that record-breaking trout is still swimming around the chilly waters of Great Bear Lake, getting even bigger.